ray-project/kuberay/apiserver/SecuringImplementation.md

 ```shell
 make operator-image docker-image security-proxy-image cluster load-operator-image load-image load-security-proxy-image deploy-operator deploy
 ```

+Note.
+To use this command, please modify [values.yaml](../helm-chart/kuberay-apiserver/values.yaml) to set the parameter `security.proxy.tag` to `latest`.

 The API server helm chart is updated to support both insecure and secure installations.
 To achieve this [valumes.yaml file](../helm-chart/kuberay-apiserver/values.yaml) is extended to include security configuration: